John Fraser (British Army officer, born 1896): First World War

-Born in Edinburgh in 1896, and educated at the University of Edinburgh, Fraser was commissioned into the Royal Scots Fusiliers during the First World War.
+Born in Edinburgh in 1896, and educated at Trinity Academy and the University of Edinburgh, Fraser was commissioned into the Royal Scots Fusiliers during the First World War.
 He served as a machine gun officer and won the Military Cross (MC) in 1916.
 The MC was announced in the London Gazette on 20 October 1916, and the citation read:

 Temp.
 2nd Lt.
 John Alexander Fraser, R. Sc.
 Fus.

 For conspicuous gallantry during operations.
 When the enemy was working round the position, he took his machine-guns up to a position in the open in a shell-hole.
 Here he remained for four hours, and materially assisted, first in checking, and then in stopping the enemy's attack.

 Fraser transferred to the Machine Gun Corps on 27 March 1916, was promoted lieutenant on 1 November 1916, and won a Bar to his MC in 1917.
 He later commanded a machine gun company, with the acting rank of major, and was permitted to retain that rank when he was demobilized.